Edmonton Oilers Introduce Holland As GM & President of Hockey Ops

 Nicholson said that after speaking with Holland on the phone and learning the former Red Wings GM still had a desire to be a manager, there was only one name he recommended to Katz and the deal came together.

-There wasn’t a sense that a formal in-person interview ever took place, but Nicholson cited many extensive phone conversations and their well-dated history together as reason enough to make this deal come together.
-And, like Katz said before passing the mic over, Holland would have full autonomy in Edmonton to build a team around him that he could work with right away.
+There wasn’t a sense that a formal in-person interview ever took place, but Nicholson cited many extensive phone conversations and their well-dated history together as reason enough to make an immediate move.
+And, like Katz said before passing the mic over, Nicholson reiterated, Holland would have full autonomy in Edmonton to build a team around him that he could work with right away.

 Holland’s Goal in Edmonton

 Holland was forthright in his responses to many of the media’s questions.
-They were speaking on behalf of a very frustrated fan base and the new GM and President of the Oilers didn’t shy away from going into detail.
+He knew he was speaking on behalf of a very frustrated fan base and the new GM and President of the Oilers didn’t shy away from going into detail.

-Calling his management style one that is meant to provide stability, it was his decision to dig and grind to a competitive and elite future with the Oilers that one of his first decisions was to inform Ken Hitchcock he would not be returning as head coach.
+Calling his management style one that is meant to provide stability, it was his decision to inform Ken Hitchcock he would not be returning as head coach.

 Holland discussed his relationship with Hitchcock but suggested this was a time that a change was needed and that the person he wants to ultimately hire is someone he needs to dig in with.
 At best, Hitchcock would have been kept for only one more season.
+Holland wants a grinder with a long future in Edmonton.
+Hiring a coach is his first priority.

 Holland also spoke of the need for change but that the building blocks were in place.
 The Oilers had good young pieces he could build around, but that he needed to look at their defense and probably get another goaltender.

 Most importantly, he believes in culture and stability.
-That he is going to make bad decisions but that the key is in making far more good decisions than bad ones.
+He knows he is going to make bad decisions but the key is in making far more good decisions than bad ones.
 He feels he left Detroit in a great place with young prospects working their way up over their rebuild, $19-$20 million in salary cap space and collected a group of players who want to be competitive with young guys beginning to take over that franchise.

 Holland said he needs to do something similar in Edmonton.
 He needs to bring in the right people, develop a plan the organization can stick to, build around the young core and find veterans to help while keeping prospects in the minors.